 iShares Core Total U.S. Bond Market ETF

 Individual Asset Classes

 World Asset Classes

-The broad U.S. equity market recorded positive performance for the quarter.
-Value indices significantly outperformed growth indices in the U.S. across all size ranges.
-Small caps in the U.S. outperformed large caps.
+The U.S. equity market posted a positive return for the quarter, outperforming non-U.S. developed markets but underperforming emerging markets.
+Value underperformed growth in the U.S. across large and small cap indices.
+Overall, small caps in the U.S. underperformed large caps.

 International Developed Market Stocks